learn-byte/hello-serverless-world/course/04-Talking-to-Github/03-displaying-user-info.md

 Let's make a new component which will render our User Profile.
 We will pass the data down from the `Home.js` component through props.
 Props can be any data type that we like.
 We are able to pass data down to child components through props.

-Take a look at our new `Home.js` file where we have imported a new `UserProfile.js` dependency and are rendering that dependency and passing a `user` prop with our Github API result in it:
+Take a look at our new `Home.js` file where we have imported a new `UserProfile` dependency and are rendering that dependency and passing a `user` prop with our Github API result in it:

 ```
 import React, { Component } from 'react';